maureenoldyck/hygeia/README.md

 * Forums where different subjects can be discussed.
 * Personal Feed where the user can share their feelings, what is on their mind.
 Like a personal diary they can share with who they allow.
 * A personal calendar where they can see their past moods, have reminders about doctor appointments or future plans.
+* Moodtracker where users can log their moods each day

 <hr>